About

 • I mostly work with digital cameras — Leica and Hasselblad are my go-to tools.

-• Printing is a technical craft, quite different from photography, so I have my images professionally produced in the UK by carbon-neutral fine art printers using archival pigment inks.
+• My large-format images are professionally produced in the UK by carbon-neutral fine art printers using archival pigment inks.
 Each print is made to the highest gallery standard and comes with a signed certificate of authenticity.

 • Moments of stillness — a chance to notice something quiet and familiar in a new way.